-Liquid fossil fuels are mainly used with share between 50 to 65 percent, and natural gas with approximately 30 percent, while share of solid fossil fuels is between 3 to 11 percent.
-Fuel woods and biomass-based fuels are neutral regarding $CO_2$ emission, therefore are not shown in the Figure 3.1-6.
+Liquid fossil fuels are mainly used with a share between 50 to 65 %, and natural gas with approximately 30 %, while the share of solid fossil fuels is between 3 to 11 %.
+Fuelwoods and biomass-based fuels are neutral regarding $CO_2$ emission, therefore are not shown in the Figure 3.1-6.